 \subsection{Baseline models and hyper-parameters}

-To compare the performance of the proposed GP based on rotated kernels (GP-rotated) with other methods, we use the following baselines: \begin{itemize} \item The adaptive smoothing interpolation method (ASM) \cite{treiber2011reconstructing}: It is an interpolation method for estimating smooth spatiotemporal traffic states.
-This method resembles the proposed rotated GP in terms of considering the traffic wave propagation using an anisotropic interpolation.
-We set the propagation speed of congestion to be -15km/h and the propagation speed of free traffic to be 70 km/h, which are adopted from the authors \cite{treiber2011reconstructing}. \item Spatiotemporal Hankel Low-Rank Tensor Completion (STH-LRTC) \cite{wang2021low}: It transforms the original speed matrix into a tensor using spatial and temporal delay embedding.
+In the following, we refer to the proposed GP based on rotated kernels as ``GP-rotated''.
+We use the following baselines to compare the performance of GP-rotated with other methods: \begin{itemize} \item The adaptive smoothing interpolation method (ASM) \citep{treiber2011reconstructing}: It is an interpolation method for estimating traffic states.
+This method resembles the proposed rotated GP in terms of considering the traffic wave propagation using an anisotropic interpolation. { We set the propagation speed of congestion traffic to be -19.87 km/h and -17.86 km/h for the NGSIM and HighD datasets, respectively, which is based on the estimated hyper-parameters of the GP-rotated method (see discussion in Section~\ref{sec: overall performance}).
+The space smoothing width and time smoothing width are set as 200 m and 10 s, respectively, based on an initial setting suggested by \citep{treiber2011reconstructing} and a quick validation.
+Other parameters adopt the settings of \citet{treiber2011reconstructing}.} \item Spatiotemporal Hankel Low-Rank Tensor Completion (STH-LRTC) \citep{wang2021low}: It transforms the original speed matrix into a tensor using spatial and temporal delay embedding.
 Then, the approach estimated the traffic state matrix by conducting inverse Hankelization on the delay-embedding tensor imputed by a low-rank model.
 The key parameters include the embedding lengths $\tau_s$ and $\tau_t$.
 We adopt the same hyper-parameter settings $\tau_s=40$ and $\tau_t=30$ as the author.
 But we do find the method produces poor results in certain cases with extremely low CV penetration rates.
-Therefore, we increase the $\tau_s$ and $\tau_t$ with case-specific tuning, as noted in Table~\ref{tab: computation}. \item Gaussian process regression with standard ARD Mat\'ern kernels (GP-ARD): It extends the basic GP by allowing the kernel function to have a separate length scale parameter for each input dimension, which enables the model to automatically determine the importance of each input variable in predicting the output variable.
+Therefore, we increase the $\tau_s$ and $\tau_t$ with case-specific tuning, as noted in Table~\ref{tab: computation}. \item Gaussian process regression with standard ARD kernels (GP-ARD): It extends the basic GP by allowing the kernel function to have a separate length scale parameter for each input dimension, which enables the model to automatically determine the importance of each input variable in predicting the output variable.
 The hyper-parameters are learned from data using the VSGP approach. \end{itemize}